 Shadow Quality – Medium

-During most cases, the Shadow Quality in video game graphical settings has often been cited as a setting that can drastically impact the performance factor.
-While that has proven to be true, it becomes mandatory to set this somewhere between medium or low depending on your PC build.
-The game already has one of the highest graphic fidelity models we’ve ever seen and the last thing you want is the Shadows tanking your performance.
+In most cases, the shadow quality in video game graphical settings has often been cited as a setting that can drastically impact the performance factor.
+While that has proven to be true, it becomes mandatory to set this somewhere between medium or low, depending on your PC build.
+The game already has one of the highest graphic fidelity models we’ve ever seen, and the last thing you want is the Shadows tanking your performance.

 Volumetrics Quality – Medium